joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/7011740/2026/01/31/hockeys-olympic-spotlight-nears-plus-vonns-status-in-question/

 **Lindsey Vonn withdraws from World Cup super-G, is 'doing my best' as Olympics near**\
-`Vonn provided a brief status update Saturday on Instagram, thanking supporters as her Olympic status remains uncertain.`\
+`Vonn provided a brief update Saturday on Instagram, thanking supporters as her Olympic status remains uncertain.`\
 https://nytimes.com/athletic/7011921/2026/01/31/lindsey-vonn-olympics-injury-crash-crans-montana/

 **'You can still do this': Connor Ingram's journey from 'dark days' and waivers to the Oilers net**\